rocker1904/BeatSaberRankBot/README.md

-# BBSD-BOT
+# Beat Saber Rank Bot

-The bot for the British Beat Saber Discord's automatic rank role updating.
+A bot for automatically updating roles on a discord server to the relevant rank roles